wilmi94/MasterThesis-AE/README.md

 ## notebooks
 ### *sdo_binclass.ipynb*

-The notebook is part of the Data Exploration phase (section 4.3 in the thesis) and aims to apply a binary classifier on the used SDO/AIA image dataset.
+The notebook is addressed in section 4.3 in the thesis and aims to apply a binary classifier on the used SDO/AIA image dataset.

 **Objectives:**